dgaimpact/dga-platform/01_FRAMEWORKS/onboarding-framework.md

 - Time-consuming to create quality content
 - Difficulty standing out in competitive markets
 - No systematic approach to REA partnerships

+### MP Solo Subscriber Profile
+**Ideal Candidate:**
+- Licensed Mortgage Professional with 1+ year of experience
+- Currently working independently or with a small referral network
+- Wants more consistent visibility but prefers a guided, done-with-you structure
+- Has basic comfort with digital tools (email, Google Drive, simple forms)
+- Wants to professionalize their online presence without hiring an agency
+- Open to building stronger relationships with REAs but unsure where to start

+**Pain Points:**
+- Struggles to create consistent, branded market updates
+- Relies too heavily on ad-hoc referrals or past clients
+- Low online visibility (GBP under-optimized, weak Google presence)
+- Doesn’t have a structured relationship-building process with REAs
+- Feels behind on digital marketing and unsure what to prioritize
+- Wants a simple, repeatable system without heavy time demands

 ### REA Solo Subscriber Profile
 **Ideal Candidate:**